Amankumar006/online-learning-plateform/src/documentation.md

     -   **Data Storage:** New requests are stored in a `lessonRequests` collection in Firestore with a `pending` status.
     -   **Admin Side:** The admin dashboard displays all pending lesson requests.
 Admins can review the details of each request.
     -   **Approval and Generation:** Upon approval by an admin, an AI workflow is triggered which uses the request details to generate the lesson content and a relevant image.
 The new lesson is then created and becomes publicly available.
 The request's status is updated to `approved`.
+-   **Announcement System:** Admins can send custom announcements from their dashboard.
+These announcements appear in a notification center for all users.
+The system supports different types of announcements (e.g., "New Feature", "General Update") and can be configured to send emails via the "Trigger Email" Firebase Extension.

 ## 6. Data Flow